readmeio/heroku-review-app-action/README.md

 Once that file has been committed to your main branch, this should automatically open and close review apps as needed.

+## GitHub Action parameters

+* `heroku_api_key`: Personal API key for a Heroku user.
+Required.
+* `heroku_email`: Email address of that Heroku user.
+Required.
+* `pipeline_name`: Name of the Heroku pipeline which contains review apps for this repo.
+Must already exist in Heroku.
+Required.
+* `log_drain_url`: If specified, this log drain will be added to review apps when they are created.
+If you want to include the PR number in the URL, you can use `${{github.event.number}}`.
+Optional.

 ## Caveats